 The rise of artificial intelligence (AI) in marketing has transformed the way brands engage with consumers.
-From personalized ads to predictive analytics, AI offers efficiency and precision that traditional marketing strategies simply can’t match.
+From personalized ads to predictive analytics, AI offers a trusted resource for efficiency and precision that traditional marketing strategies simply can’t match.
 However, AI marketing ethics has emerged as a critical challenge that many brands are still grappling with.
 Issues like data privacy, algorithmic bias, and the need for transparency are raising new concerns as brands increasingly rely on AI.
 Are companies truly ready to navigate these ethical complexities?

 AI in Marketing: A Powerful Yet Controversial Tool